shawngraham/obsidian-student-starter-vault/0 getting started/1 Plugins to install.md

 A number of the core plugins are switched on by default.

-You need to turn on the following _additional_ core plugins from the settings menu (the cogwheel icon):
+You need to check/turn on the following _additional_ core plugins from the settings menu (the cogwheel icon):

 - outgoing links
 - daily notes